andrej-fischer/EMu/README.md

 	Note: the default multiplier is 2.
 This can be changed with --default [int].
 	If a sample has no copy number changes, still include at least one dummy line for each sample under consideration.

---pre	A path for the bin-wise output files.
-Since there will be one file for each sample and each chr,
-	it is a good idea to send them to a separate directory.
+* `--pre [string]` A path for the bin-wise output files.
+Since there will be one file for each sample and each chr, it is a good idea to send them to a separate directory.

---bin	The size of the non-overlapping windows for which to get mutational/opportunity data.
+* `--bin [int]` The size of the non-overlapping windows for which to get mutational/opportunity data.

---regions   A file with explicit regions to include only.
+* `--regions [file]`   A file with explicit regions to include only.
 One region per line.
 Format:

 	    chromosome start stop

-# EMu-prepare Output files
+# EMu-prepare output files

-Assuming EMu-prepare was called with --cnv cnv.txt --mut mutations.txt:
+Assuming `EMu-prepare` was called with `--cnv cnv.txt --mut mutations.txt`:

-* mutations.txt.96: The same as mutations.txt with the mutation channel appended at the end of each line.
+* `mutations.txt.96`: The same as mutations.txt with the mutation channel appended at the end of each line.
-* mutations.txt.mut.matrix: A matrix of mutation counts with no. samples rows and 96 columns.
+* `mutations.txt.mut.matrix`: A matrix of mutation counts with no. samples rows and 96 columns.
 Suitable for EMu.
-* mutations.txt.mut.samples: The samples corresponding to each row in above file.
+* `mutations.txt.mut.samples`: The samples corresponding to each row in above file.

-* cnv.txt.opp.matrix: A matrix of opportunity counts with no. samples rows and 96 columns.
+* `cnv.txt.opp.matrix`: A matrix of opportunity counts with no. samples rows and 96 columns.
 Suitable for EMu.
-* cnv.txt.opp.sample: The samples corresponding to each row in above file.
+* `cnv.txt.opp.sample`: The samples corresponding to each row in above file.
-		    Check that this is the same order as in mutations.txt.mut.samples.
+		    Check that this is the same order as in `mutations.txt.mut.samples`.

-NOTE: In order to translate mutations to the 96 channels, EMu-prepare reads the bases 5' and 3' to the one given in a line of mutations.txt from the hard disk.
+NOTE: In order to translate mutations to the 96 channels, `EMu-prepare` reads the bases 5' and 3' to the one given in a line of `mutations.txt` from the hard disk.
 It is very useful to sort the mutations file by chromosome and coordinate (otherwise the most time will be spent moving between physical locations in the hard disk).
 On UNIX, this can be achieved with:

-sort -k2n,2 -k3n,3 mutations.txt > mutations.sorted.txt
+`sort -k2n,2 -k3n,3 mutations.txt > mutations.sorted.txt`

 # KNOWN BUGS